by-jp/www.byjp.me/content/notes/twitter/18182497593/index.md

 - imported
 - from-twitter
 ---
-I want an interrobang on the iPhone and mac alt-keyboards—I'm beginning to like them\!
+I want an interrobang on the iPhone and mac alt-keyboards—I'm beginning to like them!